Cybertas/WriteUps/Easy/Bashed/writeup.md

 Q8: Submit the flag located in root's home directory.
 - since test.py is getting executed as cronjob and scriptmanager has read/write access over /scripts
-- a reverse shell can be load and will be executed when the next cronjob runs
+- a reverse shell can be loaded to /scripts and it will be executed when the next cronjob runs
 - below is test.py
  ```
  import socket,subprocess,os